-- No food or drink are allowed in the lab. - Before leaving the lab, please be sure to clean up your workspace. - Because some equipment may be in short supply, please coordinate with others who will need these resources - Never place dead components back into the stock (instead - place them in the 'graveyard')
+- No food or drink are allowed in the lab. - Before leaving the lab, please be sure to clean up your workspace. - Because some equipment may be in short supply, please coordinate with others who will need these resources - Never place dead components back into the stock (instead - give them to me or the TA)